Creating a Chinese Company

 - If you are creating a factory in China make sure you understand the local trading rules.
 Some factories are built for exporting only.
 You cannot sell your goods to the Chinese market unless you send the goods out of China first and then reimport them.

 - Land is only leased- 50 years for a business and 75 years for private apartment or house.
-Chinese government companies own their land.
+Chinese government companies own’s the land.
 When a Chinese government company passes from public ownership to private ownership the 50-year lease rule applies.

 The minimum running costs for a shell company in China is about $1,500 per month which should include local monthly and annual filing of papers and tax returns.